Autism and Behavioural Science Graduate Certificate

 There are two field placements required for the Autism and Behavioural Sciences Post-Graduate certificate.

 Field Placement 1 ( WORK10019) can be taken only after Non-Violent Crisis Intervention (CONF10004 or equivalent), Introduction to Autism Spectrum Disorder (HSCI10041), Introduction to Behavioural Analysis (HSCI10042), Specialized Instructional Strategies (EDUC10030), Ethics and Professionalism (EDUC10034) and Working with Families and Teams (HMNS10005) have been completed.
-You must also have completed a Police check.
+You must also have completed a police check (vulnerable sector).
 Field Placement 1 is 140 hours in length.
-You also need to have current NVCI accreditation.
+Your NVCI accreditation must be current.

 The Autism and Behavioural Science Graduate Certificate program can lead to exciting career opportunities!